hritulpardhi/MyCurrency/README.md

 # My Currency Converter

 This repository contains the Currency Converter project, which includes a Django backend and a React frontend.
+Postman collection for your reference is pushed as well in the repository.
+Note: On the First hit, the data will be fetched from the API, if the data is not present in db.
+After the API call is successful, post which the data will be fetched from db.
+(Refer to the screenshots below)

 ## Table of Contents